 Interested in being a member?
 Find more information here.

 It didn’t come as much of a surprise to Jim Ellingson when his daughter, Svea, decided to attend MSU this year for Engineering.
-An alumni himself, Jim brought his daughter to Bozeman often, to visit family and by the time she was nine, she knew she was a future bobcat.
+An alumnus himself, Jim brought his daughter to Bozeman often to visit family and by the time she was nine, she knew she was a future bobcat.

-Because Jim’s daughter is a freshman, he has not yet attended a Parent Family Weekend, but he is looking forward to attending his first one this year.
+Because Jim’s daughter is a freshman, he attended his very first Parent Family Weekend this year in October.
 Jim, who is a Financial Advisor based out of Litchfield, Minnesota, decided to join the BPC in the Summer 2017 because he’s worked with MSU previously and enjoys giving back to the University.

 When Mary-Jo Egervary first heard about the Bobcat Parent Council in Fall 2015, she immediately saw an opportunity to get more involved with her daughter's college career.
 From Butte, MT, Mary-Jo spends her time volunteering at various organizations, such as the Butte-Silver Bow Public Archives and The American Red Cross.
 She loves visiting the friendly community of Bozeman, and enjoys the interesting shops and beautiful hikes!

 The welcoming atmosphere is what drew her daughter, Carolyn, to MSU, and she is currently in her junior year majoring in Organismal Biology with plans to attend Medical School.
 When Mary-Jo and Tibor attend Parent & Family Weekend, they look forward to spending quality time with their daughter, Carolyn.